Jinder Mahal: Return to independent circuit (2024–present)

-On June 5, 2024, it was announced that Dhesi (now reverting back to his "Raj Dhesi" name) would make his debut for Black Label Pro (BLP) on July 26.
+On June 5, 2024, it was announced that Dhesi (now reverting back to his Raj Dhesi name) would make his debut for Black Label Pro (BLP) on July 26.
 On July 19, Dhesi made his debut for Game Changer Wrestling (GCW), attacking Effy after his match.
 On October 19, Dhesi would make an appearance on Night 1 of Maple Leaf Pro Wrestling's Forged In Excellence event, losing to Bully Ray in a Tables match after interference from Q. T. Marshall.
 Dhesi would team with Bhupinder Gujjar against Bully Ray and Q.T.
 Marshall in a winning effort during Night 2 following a Gargoyle Spear by Gujjar.

-On May 31, 2025, Dhesi, under his "Jinder Mahal" name, was scheduled to face Masada at Battleground Championship Wrestling (BCW)'s event Original Sin.
-During the match, Dhesi would walk out after Masdaa tried to use skewers and would lose by countout.
-After the match, Masada would go on social media to criticize Dhesi for his behaviour, claiming that Dhesi had given him written rules and restrictions for their match.
-It was later reported by Fightful Select, that the incident was a worked shoot, orchestrated by the promoters of BCW.

 Other media

 Dhesi, as Jinder Mahal, appears in the wrestling video games WWE '13, WWE 2K14, WWE 2K18, WWE 2K19, WWE 2K20, WWE 2K22, WWE 2K23, and WWE 2K24.

 In October 2017, Dhesi appeared in an episode of Hindi-language sitcom Sajan Re Phir Jhooth Mat Bolo on Sony SAB.

 In November 2021, Dhesi announced he was joining the cast of the ABC drama series Big Sky.
 He debuted on the 22nd episode ("Heart-shaped Charm") as Dhruv, the enforcer of Ren's brother Jag.
 Through April 7, 2022, he has appeared in 9 episodes of Big Sky.

-He appears in Akash Sherman's documentary film Singhs in the Ring, which is slated to premiere at the 2025 Calgary International Film Festival.
+He appears in Akash Sherman's documentary film Singhs in the Ring, which premiered at the 2025 Calgary International Film Festival.
+He also had an acting role in Ian Bawa's 2026 drama film Strong Son.